 I'm Ryan McGrath, a full-stack engineer who likes to think he's not incapable when it comes to design.
 I'm self-taught, and so far have worked all over the world, from Berlin, to Tokyo, to the Bay Area, and more.
 I've consulted with companies of all sizes, be they startup or conglomerate, and I'm always interested in new opportunities.
-These days I can be found up in Seattle, and prior to that I hacked on startups in Tokyo and DC (I originally hail from Washington DC - one of these days we might have a winning sports team).
+These days I can be found in Tokyo, and prior to that I hacked on startups in Tokyo and DC (I originally hail from Washington DC - one of these days we might have a winning sports team).

 In addition to all of the above, I really enjoy teaching and mentoring in programming and technology.
 I use this space to write about whatever I feel like, and to archive my past writing work.
 I've written for and edited tech magazines in the past, and I'm always game to spin a new piece out.
 Depending on how busy I am with other projects, there might be a delay in some of my writing pieces showing up here, but trust me - I'm not dead.